akshaynet27/VSDSquadron-Mini-research-internship/task1.md

 ### C code to RISC-V instruction set
 Write a c program to count the sum from 1 to n.
-To do so install leafpad by using the command.
+To do so install leafpad by using the command
 `leafpad sum1ton.c &`
 Create a file sum1ton.c .Write a c program and save it.
 ![image](https://github.com/akshaynet27/VSDSquadron-Mini-research-internship/assets/173434697/92ba6c1a-5da1-4bf4-9fd4-5cbf26e16b63)

-Compile the c program and verify the results using the following commands `gcc sum1ton.c`.
+Compile the c program and verify the results using the following commands
-`./a.out`.
+`gcc sum1ton.c`
+`./a.out`
 ![image](https://github.com/akshaynet27/VSDSquadron-Mini-research-internship/assets/173434697/835864ee-a9bb-4c77-81f7-f045e8bf7de2)

 ### RISC V
-To get the RISC V instruction type from C program.
+To get the RISC V instruction type from C program
 `riscv64-unknown-elf-gcc -O1 -mabi=lp64 -march=rv64i -o sum1ton.o sum1ton.c`
-To view the output we use the command.
+To view the output we use the command
 `riscv64-unknown-elf-objdump -d sum2n.o | less`
 ![Screenshot (186)](https://github.com/akshaynet27/VSDSquadron-Mini-research-internship/assets/173434697/ddf069c9-8df3-4407-adda-982df3f4d0c8)